Bergamot (Monarda didyma)

 Bergamot is a North American herb which is used for its flowers and leaves, both fresh and dried.

-Bergamot has an overwhelming citrus flavor with warm, spicy tones.
-Some describe the flavor as a mix of spearmint, peppermint and oregano.
-The leaves have a stronger flavor than the flowers.
+Bergamot has an overwhelming citrus flavour with warm, spicy tones.
+Some describe the flavour as a mix of spearmint, peppermint and oregano.
+The leaves have a stronger flavour than the flowers.

 The aroma carries the same citrus notes.

 Plant bergamot by seed, cuttings or root division in Spring.
 It prefers rich, loose soil that is watered regularly and as it is a member of the mint family it is prone to spread, so is best in a pot.
-The plant grows to 3 feet with oval, hairy leaves and red flowers.
+The plant grows to 1 metre with ovate, hairy leaves and red flowers.
 Pick leaves and flowers when fully open.

 Bergamot is native to North America and its name is said to be inspired by its fragrance which is reminiscent of bergamot oranges.
 The North American Indians used bergamot in many herbal medicines.